 This is one of the branches of Carnegie Investment Bank AB of Sweden.
 The head-quarter of this bank is situated in Helsingfors.
 As expected this bank offers multiple services in mergers and acquisitions, professional advisory services in regards to equity capital markets (ECM), sales trading, and equity research.
 The main focus of this bank is high net-worth individuals and small businesses in Finland.

 #10.
 Alexander Corporate Finance Oy:

-Alexander Corporate Finance OY is a part of Alexander Group.
+Alexander Corporate Finance Oy is a part of Alexander Group.
 The head-quarter of Alexander Corporate Finance Oy is situated in Helsinki.
 It was founded almost 30 years ago, in the year 1988.
 It is a popular investment bank that operates privately and as an independent investment wing.
 It is run under the authority of the Financial Supervision.
-The main services that this private bank offers are mergers & acquisitions (M&A), valuation, and capital market transactions.
+The main services that these private bank offers are mergers & acquisitions (M&A), valuation, and capital market transactions.

 We hope you liked this guide to top banks in Finland.
-If you are looking forward to making a career in Banking, then you can checkout some of the awesome resources –
+If you are looking forward to making a career in Banking, then you can check out some of the awesome resources –